 "Mainframe" is the term most people associate with the ultra-scalable and ultra-reliable Enterprise Servers that many large enterprises run their core business on.

 Enterprise Servers have moved through 3 phases.
-First, specialist proprietary boxes (such as the 390 mainframe), where you paid for potential capacity and service levels you might not actually need, in return for unparallelled reliability, capacity, availability and security (these Enterprise Servers - Mainframes - are still widely used in the biggest companies).
+First, specialist proprietary boxes (such as the 390 Mainframe), where you paid for potential capacity and service levels you might not actually need, in return for unparalleled reliability, capacity, availability and security (these Enterprise Servers - Mainframes - are still widely used in the biggest companies).
 Second, distributed clusters of Intel-based commodity servers, cheap if service levels and resilience aren't important (less cheap if they are), culminating in server sprawl and expensively-managed server farms (these, also, are still in use).
 Third, we have Enterprise Server 3.0 - ES3.

 Enterprise Server 3.0 is not (just) hardware in a box.
-It is hardware complemented with management software for workload scheduling, throughput optimisation, resource usage optimisation and resilience - it is a combination of hardware and software delivering a bullet-proof infrastructure as a service to the entrerprise.
+It is hardware complemented with management software for workload scheduling, throughput optimisation, resource usage optimisation and resilience - it is a combination of hardware and software delivering a bullet-proof infrastructure as a service to the enterprise.

 Technologies and capabilities important to ES3 (although they are frequently implemented on other platforms too) include:

 - Transaction processing monitors and transaction processing DBMSs;

 - Workload scheduling and operational analytics and management;